 How to Manage: Understanding the problem

-This is the first post about how-to-manage series, a future collection that hopefully will help managers in different areas.
-This one in particular is the base for decision making to truly understand the problem (and the problem of understanding the problem).
-Highly based on Microfoundations Of Strategic Problem Formulation by Markus Baer, Kurt T. Dirks, and Jackson A. Nickerson.
+This is the first post in the how-to-manage series, a collection that hopefully will help managers in different areas.
+This one, in particular, is the basis for decision-making and understanding the problem (and the problem of understanding the problem), highly based on Microfoundations Of Strategic Problem Formulation by Markus Baer, Kurt T. Dirks, and Jackson A. Nickerson.

 Before dealing with the problem

-Ok, you have a problem, that can also be an opportunity or a crisis, something that you need to deal with or needs to be solved.
-The first thing that you need to do is to formulate it (or characterize), put some time and think carefully about it.
-The important point is: how you approach and solve the problem will be determined by how you formulate it1.
+Okay, you have a problem, which can also be an opportunity instead of a crisis, something that you need to deal with or needs to be solved.
+The first thing that needs to be done is to formulate it, put some time and think carefully about it.
+The important point is: how you approach and solve the problem will be determined by how you characterize it1.

 A problem well stated is a problem half solved.